Join the Floor Covering Apprenticeship and Training Program

 How Do I Apply?

-You must first fill out and submit your application in person.
+You’ll first need to fill out and submit your application in person.
 Members of the Joint Apprenticeship and Training Committee (JATC) then interview qualified applicants.

 Contact: